Deyuan/turtle-to-postscript/README.md

   * Demo turtle programs

 ## How to Run
 A turtle executable will be created by running 'make' in the root directory.
 The turtle executable reads a turtle program from standard input and write PostScript program to standard output.
+The PostScript program (\*.ps) can be viewed with PostScript viewers.
 ```
 make
 ./turtle < prog.tlt > prog.ps